Things to do in Santorini

 Selene

 Housed in a gorgeous former nunnery in Fira, Selene, the island’s longest-standing fine dining establishment, features a menu that puts a modern spin on Santorini seafood.
-Set in the courtyard of an old convent, it’s a rather introverted place with incredible attention to detail.
-You could try the artful caramel sphere for dessert or the Anhydrous Tomato Tart.
+“One of my favorite fine dining restaurants is Selene,” Sakavaras says.
+“It’s a rather introverted place, established in the courtyard of an old convent, with incredible attention to detail.”
+He suggests the artful caramel sphere for dessert or the Anhydrous Tomato Tart.

 Selene: Old Catholic Monastery, Fira 84700, Greece; 011-30-22-8602-2249